Skip to main content

 The Cassandra keyspace and destination table need to be created before starting the connector, otherwise the connector task will fail.

-• TOPIC_LIST: The list of topics to sink divided by comma
+• TOPIC_LIST: A comma-separated list of Kafka topics to sink.

 INSERT INTO CASSANDRA_TABLE